-Teach your kids that they can get more waves if they are closer to shore, because there are typically many more small waves than large waves and larger waves break further out.
+Teach your kids that they can catch more waves if they are closer to shore.
+Typically, there are more wave breaks that occur closer to shore.

 Pay attention to others and your surroundings.
-If you’re wondering why nobody is riding some wonderful looking waves there usually is a good reason, like sharp rocks just below the surface or strong side currents and rip currents that are not always visible.
-When in doubt about whether you’re going to have trouble after catching a wave, it’s always better to let the wave go.
+If you're wondering why nobody is riding wonderful looking waves there usually is a good reason, like sharp rocks just below the surface or strong currents that are not always visible.
+When in doubt about catching a wave, it's always better to let the wave go.

 Try to catch a wave just as it is breaking.
 Have your boogie boarder start simply by riding the waves straight in to the beach to get the feel of the movement and power.
-Advanced riders, who can slide to the right or left across the face of a breaking wave, will have longer rides and less chance of running into other boogie boarders.
+Advanced riders, who can slide across the face of a breaking wave, will have longer rides and less chance of running into other boogie boarders.

-If a large wave has already broken and you’re in front of it, boogie boarders can either go with it or go under it.
+If a large wave has already broken and you're in front of it, boogie boarders can either go with it or go under it.
 Going under a wave is an essential boogie boarding skill.
 Just dip your head, press down on the front of the board, shut your eyes, and kick with your feet or fins.
-After the wave goes by, you’ll pop up about exactly where you were instead of halfway to the beach, which is where the large wave would have taken you if you had done nothing at all.
+After the wave goes by, you'll pop up close to where you were instead of halfway to the beach.